 - 3. Eligible Designated Beneficiary.
-An eligible designated beneficiary is a designated beneficiary who is: 1) the Roth IRA owner's surviving spouse; 2) a Roth IRA owner's minor child (through the age of majority); 3) disabled (as defined by law); 4) a chronically ill individual (as defined by law); or 5) an individual who is not more than 10 years younger than the Roth IRA owner.
-Certain qualifying trusts can also be an eligible designated beneficiary.
-For a qualifying trust to be an eligible designated beneficiary, generally the qualifying trust beneficiaries must be eligible designated beneficiaries. - a.
+An eligible designated beneficiary is a designated beneficiary who is: 1) your surviving spouse; 2) your minor child (through the age of majority, unless they are also disabled or chronically ill (as defined by law)); 3) disabled (as defined by law); 4) a chronically ill individual (as defined by law); or 5) an individual who is not more than 10 years younger than you.
+Certain qualifying ("see-through") trusts can also be an eligible designated beneficiary.
+For a qualifying trust to be an eligible designated beneficiaries, generally the qualifying trust beneficiaries must be eligible designated beneficiaries.
+Eligible designated beneficiaries may have the option of distributing the assets over a life expectancy period or within ten years (the ten-year rule).
+If an eligible designated beneficiary does not make an election, the life expectancy method will be the default method. - a.
 Spouse Beneficiary.
 Your spouse beneficiary may have the option of distributing the Roth IRA assets over a single life expectancy period or within ten years (the ten-year rule).
-Your spouse beneficiary may alternatively choose to treat the entire interest (all of the account) of the Roth IRA as his/her own Roth IRA
+Your spouse beneficiary may alternatively choose to treat the entire interest (all of the account) of the Roth IRA as his/her own Roth IRA.

 Under single life expectancy, if your spouse is your only designated beneficiary on the determination date, or if there are multiple designated beneficiaries and separate accounting applies, he/she will use his/her age each year to determine the life expectancy divisor for calculating that year's RMD.
-If your spouse is the only designated beneficiary, or if there are multiple designated beneficiaries and separate accounting applies, your surviving spouse can postpone commencement of his/her RMDs until the end of the year in which you would have attained age 73.
+If your spouse is the only designated beneficiary, or if there are multiple designated beneficiaries and separate accounting applies, your surviving spouse can postpone commencement of his/her RMDs until the end of the year in which you would have attained age 73, or age 75 if you were born in 1960 or later.